The long list of Scott Pruitt controversies

 According to The Atlantic magazine, the move angered long-time EPA staffers, who viewed it as a misuse of money allocated by law for hiring scientific and engineering professionals

-In a testy interview with Fox News this week, Mr Pruitt said he only recently learned of the pay boosts for his two close aides and have ordered that they be rescinded.
+In a testy interview with Fox News, Mr Pruitt said he only recently learned of the pay boosts for his two close aides and have ordered that they be rescinded.
 The Washington Post, however, cites EPA officials on background saying the administrator authorised the moves himself.

 Water temperature: Steaming.
 This one probably won't make much of a dent in public opinion, but the folks in the White House certainly won't be happy about Mr Pruitt flouting their directives.